PrashamTrivedi/SharedPreferenceInspector/README.md

 # Known Issues And TODOs

- -[] Not implemented handling String Set.
+- [ ] Not implemented handling String Set.
- -[] Does not have UI to clear that key.
+- [ ] Does not have UI to clear that key.
- -[x] Upload in maven.
+- [x] Upload in maven.
- -[] Change example to reflect read me instructions
+- [ ] Change example to reflect read me instructions